Eric Caudieux

 Eric Caudieux is a French sound engineer and producer.
 An accomplished player of the keyboards and rhythm guitar, he is best known for his work with Joe Satriani, appearing on many of his albums and as a member of his backing group when he is on tour.
 As an engineer, editor, producer and composer he has worked with other artists including Guns N' Roses, Katy Perry, Dido, Brad Mehldau and Blake Mills.
 As a guitarist, he is left handed.

-Caudieux was an assistant engineer on the set of I Heart Huckabees (2004).
+Caudieux was a music editor on the set of I Heart Huckabees (2004).

 He also worked on the set of Synecdoche, New York (2008).